-This book review is for a book that I believe is often overlooked and understated (and not just because it’s by a woman, although that’s a debate for another day…).
-With classics such as ‘Jane Eyre’ and ‘Pride and Prejudice’ being constantly re-done in films and spoken about, I find it sad that this great author and book is often dismissed by literary critics.
+This book review is for a book that I believe is often overlooked and understated.
+With classics such as ‘Jane Eyre’ and ‘Pride and Prejudice’ constantly re-created in films and shows, I find it sad that this great book is often dismissed by literary critics.

 “Last night I dreamt I went to Manderley again.”

-Mr de Winter’s new wife finds it difficult to fit into life at Manderley, married to a man who is as distant and mysterious as his late wife.
-As well as having to deal with Mrs Danvers and her constant comparisons between the two Mrs de Winter’s.
+Mr de Winter’s new wife finds it difficult to fit into her new life at Manderley, married to a man who is as distant and mysterious as his late wife.
+She feels she must constantly deal with comparisons between herself and Rebecca.

-With plot twists and action that only Du Maurier could come up with, this novel is great for anyone who loves mystery and never knowing what’s on the next page.
-With Cornwall acting as the backdrop for the whole novel it makes ‘Rebecca’ a really atmospheric book.
+With plot twists and action that only Du Maurier could come up with, this novel is great for anyone who loves mystery.
+With Cornwall acting as the backdrop for the whole novel it makes ‘Rebecca‘ a really atmospheric book.

-I found this book a real page-turner and it was the first book by Daphne Du Maurier that I had read at the time so I loved her style- the beautiful, scenic description mixed with constant plot twists and character complexities.
-It’s difficult to give an in-depth review for this book without giving away too many spoilers but it really is a brilliantly written book that keeps you wanting to read!
+I found this book a fantastic page-turner and it was the first book by Daphne Du Maurier that I had read at the time so I loved her style- the beautiful, scenic description mixed with constant plot twists and character complexities.
+It’s difficult to give an in-depth review for this book without giving away too many spoilers but it really is a brilliantly written book that keeps you hooked!

-I would also say that this book takes a bit of getting into but it’s well worth it!
-There’s also a black and white Hitchcock version of ‘Rebecca’ which is something I really need to watch!
+While this book takes a little bit to get into, it’s really worth it!
+There’s also a black and white Hitchcock film version of ‘Rebecca‘ which is fantastic.

 Let me know all your thoughts in the comments below 🙂